Yvaine-Zhang/Evaluate-the-impact-of-earning-report-on-stock-price/README.md

 b.
 Use libcurl lib to retrieve 241 days of historical prices for each stock and IWB around the date of earning release (You could enhance our class example for this purpose).
 c.
 For each stock calculate the daily returns Rit for 120 days before the day “zero” and 120 days after : t = -120, -119,…-1, 0, 1,…, 119, 120:
 d.
 Calculate the corresponding daily return Rmt for IWB for the same days.
 e.
-Define abnormal returns as the difference ARit= Rit–Rmt.
+Define abnormal returns as the difference AR
 f.
 Calculate average daily abnormal returns for each group of stocks for all 240 reference days
 g.
 Cumulate the returns on the first T days to CAAR
 h.
 Repeat steps a to g 5 times and calculate the average CAAR for 3 samplings: